FluentPlay

 01 / 06

-How much subjective strain the speaker carries across a session.
-Lower pressure correlates with more stable motor timing on the pre-articulatory window.
+Acoustic strain captured across a session.
+Lower acoustic pressure correlates with more stable motor timing in the pre-articulatory window.

 02 / 06